mohammadalshikh/MindSync/README.md

 ![Static Badge](https://img.shields.io/badge/bot_status-online-green)

 # MindSync (Discord Bot)
-Task-management Discord bot with real-time updating.
+Task-management Discord bot with AI-assistance and real-time updating.

 ## Showcase
 To use the bot directly, you can invite it to your server by clicking on the link provided under the 'About' section top-right.